-In view of these factors, long-term surveillance is recommended even in cases with classic lowgrade morphology to monitor for rare instances recurrence metastasis. of late or Multidisciplinary collaboration and patient individualized management are essential for optimizing outcomes.
+In view of these factors, long-term surveillance is recommended even in cases with classic lowgrade morphology to monitor for rare instances late recurrence or metastasis. of Multidisciplinary collaboration and individualized patient management are essential for optimizing outcomes.
 Continued documentation and analysis of MTSCC cases are vital to expand our understanding of its clinical course, molecular underpinnings, and therapeutic responsiveness.